-Eugenie Francoeur Turner served at a bomber base in Yorkshire, where she witnessed horrific crashes, dodged bombs, and worked around the clock on D-Day.
+Eugenie Francoeur Turner served at a bomber station in Yorkshire, where she witnessed horrific crashes, dodged bombs, and worked around the clock on D-Day.
 It was the most exciting time of her life.

 Note: Eugenie Turner passed away on November 4, 2022 just a few weeks shy of her 100th birthday.
 Rest in Peace, Eugenie Francoeur Turner.